 After having transmitted the acknowledgement, the coast station transfers to the working frequency or channel and prepares to receive the traffic.

-5 Testing the equipment used for distress and safety calls
+A4-5 Test calls using digital selective calling

-Perform VHF, MF and HF test calls in accordance with Recommendation ITU-R M.493.
+Perform VHF, MF and HF DSC test calls in accordance with Recommendation ITU-R M.493.
+DSC test calls by coast stations should normally be transmitted to a ship station using the DSC format specifier as “individual” and the category as “safety”.
+The test calls by coast station should be acknowledged by a ship station called.
+Normally there would be no further communication between the two stations involved.

-Acknowledgement of a DSC test call
+Acknowledgement of a digital selective calling test call from a ship station

-The coast station should acknowledge test calls.
+The coast station should acknowledge test calls from a ship station.

-6 Special conditions and procedures for digital selective calling communication on HF
+A4-6 Special conditions and procedures for digital selective calling communication on HF